Pension funds in Iran on brink of collapse amid US ‘maximum pressure’ campaign

 However, American allies France, Britain and Germany are still in the Iran nuclear deal, trying to salvage it and allow Iran to sell its oil.
 Iranian officials have met with France and Japan, while China continues buying Iranian oil despite American sanctions.

-“I noted the repeated statements by @SecPompeo that Iran must change its policies in order for Iranians to eat is pure #EconomicTerrorism.”
-Javad Zarif, Iran’s foreign minister, recently tweeted.
+“I noted the repeated statements by @SecPompeo that Iran must change its policies in order for Iranians to eat is pure #EconomicTerrorism,” Javad Zarif, Iran’s foreign minister, recently tweeted.
 “Tying bread & medicine to politics is to kill & starve people into submission.
 Iranians will never capitulate.”

 The details from the pressure campaign come amid reports that Trump is now considering throwing support behind a plan crafted by French President Emmanuel Macron that would extend a $15 billion line of credit to the regime in Tehran if leaders agree to come back into compliance with terms of the 2015 nuclear agreement.